 Sheryl is a downtown resident and co-owner of a small business in Bellingham.
-She moved into the Morse Square Condominiums on Railroad Avenue in 2007.
-Sheryl reserved the opportunity to purchase her unit when the project was first announced because she wanted to participate in an urban lifestyle and at the same time, have a smaller environmental footprint.
-Downtown is her favorite “neighborhood” in the city.
-She enjoys being part of the diverse group who live, work, learn and play in the urban center.
-Sheryl is excited to be on the Board and who share a vision of a safe, vibrant and connected urban center.
-She looks forward to working with the Downtown Bellingham Partnership Board to help make downtown Bellingham the best it can be.
+She moved into the Morse Square Condominiums on Railroad Avenue in 2007, after reserving the opportunity to purchase her unit when the project was first announced.
+Sheryl sought downtown living because she wanted to participate in an urban lifestyle, and at the same time, have a smaller environmental footprint.
+Downtown is her favorite neighborhood in the city; she enjoys being part of the diverse group who live, work, learn and play in the urban center.
+Sheryl is excited to be on the Board and shares a vision of a safe, vibrant and connected urban center.
+She looks forward to working with the Downtown Bellingham Partnership to help make downtown Bellingham the best it can be.

 WWU Alumni Association